rapidsai/cudf/.github/PULL_REQUEST_TEMPLATE.md

 Thanks for wanting to contribute to cuDF :)

-First, if you need some help or want to chat to the core developers, please visit http://gpuopenanalytics.com/#/COMMUNITY for links to Slack and Google Groups.
+First, if you need some help or want to chat to the core developers, please visit https://rapids.ai/community.html for links to our Google Group and other communication channels.

 Here's some guidelines to help the review process go smoothly.